stefan-b-jakobsson/x16-edit/README.md

 The program is written in 65c02 assembly for the ca65 compiler.

 Currently, there are two build targets.

 The first target (the RAM version) is to be loaded as a normal program from the filesystem.
 It has a BASIC header, and is started with the RUN command.

-The second target is an image to be stored in one of the ROM banks (the ROM version).
+The second target is a 16 KB image to be stored in one of the ROM banks (the ROM version).

-There are one build script for each target in the build folder to make this easier.

 # Running the RAM version